le-incroyable1-dev/le-incroyable1-dev/README.md

 - 👋 Hi, I’m Aurav
-- 👀 I’m interested in problem solving techniques and game development
+- 👀 I’m interested in problem solving techniques and mathematics.
+Occasionally, I go for creative stuff like game development.
-- 🌱 I’m currently learning how to code efficiently and improve game designs
+- 🌱 I’m currently learning how to code efficiently and improve game designs.
 - 💞️ I’m looking to collaborate on ...
 - 📫 You can reach out through my linkedIn.